qaisarirfan/resume/public/assets/data/markdown/softiks.md

-I started my professional career by working for **Softiks**.
-It was a great learning experience for me.
-Worked on many front-end related projects and was able to successfully deliver them all on time.

-**Responsibilities**:
-1. Front End Development, Markups with `CSS`, `CSS`, and Markups separately
-2. Create cascading style sheets `CSS` with/or not `JavaScript` that are consistent across all browsers and platforms.
-3. Collaborate with other team members and stakeholders.
-4. Ensure the technical feasibility of `UI/UX` designs.
-5. Converted `HTML` to `PHP` files.
+I commenced my professional journey with **Softiks Inc**. where I garnered invaluable experience in the field.
+My focus was primarily on front-end development, and I executed several projects with great success, delivering them all within the set timelines.
+During this time, I worked extensively with `HTML` and `CSS`, but I also took the initiative to learn `JavaScript` and `jQuery`.
+I applied this knowledge by developing mobile sites with `JQuery mobile`, which further broadened my skillset.

+As a front-end developer, my responsibilities included creating `CSS` and `CSS3` style sheets, which were compatible across all browsers and platforms, while ensuring the technical feasibility of UI/UX designs.
+I collaborated closely with my colleagues and stakeholders to meet project requirements and deliver high-quality results.